 The County itself is the second smallest county in land size in Indiana.

 Before the locks were built on the Louisville side of the Ohio River, the River's influence established New Albany as one of the largest cities in the middle west.
 In 1839, the town of New Albany incorporated as a city.

 New Albany's location on the river deemed riverboat building and glass manufacturing early important businesses.
 The most lavishly furnished riverboats, the Eclipse and the Robert E. Lee, were built here.
-And Jon B. Ford's New Albany Glass Works located in the Hieb Building at 318 Pearl Street produced and installed the first plate glass windows in the United States.
+And John B. Ford's New Albany Glass Works produced and installed the first plate glass windows in the United States, in the Hieb Building at 318 Pearl Street.
 The Libby-Owen-Ford Glass Works at Pittsburgh is the outgrowth of the original New Albany Glass Works.

 More firsts for New Albany: